msking2/Capstone-Project/README.md

 I corrected for the skewness by using a log function which created a more balanced data set which should help with optimizing a model
 <img width="426" height="303" alt="image" src="https://github.com/user-attachments/assets/fb5bb479-dbcb-4aff-b248-7ab75df84a46" />

-The initial target variable is "type", and base on the correlation matrix is shown to be highly correlated with the following:
+The initial target variable is "type", and base on the correlation matrix is shown to be correlated with the following:

 - 28-Printed Circuit Board
 - 29_27-Connector-Header_Terminal